Righteous Anger is a Superpower

 In the comments on a social media post after the election the people in the screenshots below, hiding behind anonymity (anonymous, I guess, because they are writing things that they must know may offend people in their lives), asserted that I am “not nice enough” and that this would somehow not bode well in my activism and advocacy.
 No one asked for their evaluation and I have received very different feedback from people who actually work in this advocacy space and understand effective activism.
 They appreciate my assertiveness, my advocacy, what drives me, and my unwillingness to back down.
 Given that these anonymous commenters seem connected to Cal and may even have been involved in online interactions spreading antiquated views that I challenged, their opinions cannot be taken seriously.

 The idea that women must always be nice when standing up for themselves is steeped in misogyny and it is not just men who uphold this patriarchal standard.
 Women who assert themselves, refuse to be intimidated, demand justice, or challenge abusive men and their enablers are often labeled “not nice,” which is a tactic used to silence, diminish, and control.
 We have seen this on the national stage too.
 Donald Trump calls women who are not part of his circle of suck-ups “nasty” (among other things) or tells them they don’t smile enough.
 This tactic, whether conscious or not, is a tool of oppression.
 It is a reflection of the culture and attitudes that people use to silence and shame women who have been harmed and protect the men who do the harming.
-A sexual assault survivor who refuses to prioritize others’ comfort over accountability is not at fault.
-Attacking her for this says more about you than it does about her.
+A sexual assault survivor who refuses to prioritize others’ comfort over accountability by bravely speaking out is not at fault.
+Attacking her for this makes you part of the problem and does not paint you as a kind or empathetic person.
 One of these anonymous commenters told me to “pick my battles” and implied microaggressions are not worth fighting.
 Every battle in this fight matters.
-What one person sees as mild, others experience as deeply harmful and very problematic.
+What one person sees as mild, others experience as profoundly harmful and very problematic.

 Any anger that comes across in my posts or writing is completely justified.
 Being sexually assaulted and then attacked and subjected to an orchestrated smear campaign to try to discredit me absolutely warrants anger and my anger was rightly pointed where it belongs.
 I do not owe “nice” to Ward, Cal, Dave, or any of the other people who attacked me, lied about me, endorsed my abuser, ignorantly threw around the word defamation, tried to silence me, and tried to shame me for telling the truth.
 Anger is an emotion that no one should be shamed for or be ashamed to have.